creamakerspace/website/content/blog/2022/founder-story.md

 image = "/images/2022/laser-cut-catan.jpg"
 +++

-One year ago, I had no thought of starting a makerspace.
-But now I've quit job as an engineering manager to make it happen.
+One year ago, I had no thoughts of starting a makerspace.
+But now I've quit my job as an engineering manager to make it happen.

 <!-- more -->